Police release sketch in hunt for killer of 7-year-old in ‘unprovoked’ attack

 "When I see Jazmine Barnes' face, I see my own daughter.
 I'm pledging my playoff check this week to help her family with funeral costs," and to support the reward, Hopkins, 26, wrote.

 "It's the least I could do was help out," Hopkins told reporters Thursday in video posted on the team’s website.
-"I have a five-year-old daughter ... that could have been anybody in that position on this team."
+"I have a 5-year-old daughter ...
+That could have been anybody in that position on this team."

 He added, "it could have been, you know, anybody, you know, who's in this city.
 So, it's just unfortunate."